-- Decentralised Identity Management is the process where identity and access management is not performed centrally and the user has to login or authorise himself for every single application within a workspace.
-While this method does not pose the risks of a central point of compromise, its tedious management makes the accessibility process tedious.
-It leads to the usage of weak and same passwords across multiple applications.
+- Decentralised Identity Management is the process where identity and access management is not performed centrally and the user has to login or authorises himself for every single application within a workspace.
+While this method does not pose the risks of a central point of compromise, its tedious management makes the accessibility process tedious and leads to the usage of weak and same passwords across multiple applications.

 What is Privileged Account Management (PAM)?

-The terminology “privileged accounts” is used for the most influential accounts in an IT infrastructure and environment, such as a *NIX root, Windows administrator, database administrator etc.
+The terminology “privileged accounts” is used for the most powerful accounts in an IT infrastructure and environment, such as a *NIX root, Windows administrator, database administrator etc.

-IT teams use these accounts to carry out elevated tasks such as installing new hardware/software, running critical applications, conducting maintenance activities etc.
+These accounts are used by IT teams to carry out elevated tasks such as installing new hardware/software, running critical applications, conducting maintenance activities etc.

-Privileged accounts are a fruitful target for any cyber attack and malicious attackers tend to go after these accounts to get the most sensitive information because the potential damage would be huge if compromised.
+Privileged accounts are a fruitful target for any cyber attack and malicious attackers tend to go after these accounts to get the most sensitive information because if compromised the potential damage would be huge.

-Privilege account management deals exclusively with protecting these accounts in an organisation, so no individual misused access permission.
+Privilege account management deals exclusively with the protection of these accounts in an organisation, so no individual misused access permission.
 It is a set of tools that ensure security and access monitoring of organisations’ sensitive data and resources.

 How does a PAM solution work?

-Privileged Access Management (PAM) controls, manages and monitors access to critical assets and accounts in an organisation.
+Privileged Access Management (PAM) is used to control, manage and monitor access to critical assets and accounts in an organisation.
 To accomplish this, PAM solutions generally store credentials of privileged accounts (for example admin accounts) in a secure repository or vault.

 Whenever a system administrator needs to access his account, he must go through the PAM to access his credentials, at which point the PAM will log and authenticate the admin account.
 When the credentials are checked back in, the PAM resets it to ensure that each time the administrators must go through the PAM to access the account.